nambatibuf/SalesFlow-Pro-Transformative-Analytics-Pipeline/README.md

 - **Looker Studio Integration:**
   - Dashboard: A Google Looker Studio dashboard has been created, connecting seamlessly to the data fact table for insightful visualizations.

+- **Looker Studio Data Integrity:**
+   - Leverages Looker Studio's built-in data validation features to monitor and verify the integrity of data visualizations.

+3.
 ### DAG Schedule and Initialization:

 - **Start Date:** December 1, 2023